Dillard's, Inc. research snapshot

 Trend status

-Bearish short-term trend, with price below the latest 50-day and 200-day moving average references
+Mixed short-term trend, with price above the latest 50-day moving average but below the 200-day moving average reference

 Informational use only.
 This page is not investment advice.